mahmoudjobeel1/Data-Analysis-of-Egyptian-Movies/README.md

 # Data Analysis of Egyptian Movies
 **Brief about project:**
--The project targets the textual analysis of Egyptian movie plot summaries that were curated from online sources, covering the four golden decades of Egyptian Cinema.
+- The project targets the textual analysis of Egyptian movie plot summaries that were curated from online sources, covering the four golden decades of Egyptian Cinema.
 -The project involves the implementation of a textual data analysis pipeline, from